Bradley International Airport: 21st century

 On February 17, 2022, Breeze Airways announced they would be establishing an operating base at Bradley International Airport.
 The announcement included the airline would begin service to an additional eight nonstop destinations from Bradley and create more than 200 new jobs.
-On March 8, 2022 they announced service to six new destinations, Akron/Canton, Jacksonville, Nashville, Richmond, Sarasota/Bradenton and Savannah all beginning in June 2022.
+On March 8, 2022, they announced service to six new destinations, Akron/Canton, Jacksonville, Nashville, Richmond, Sarasota/Bradenton and Savannah all beginning in June 2022.
+On July 13, 2022, the $210 million Ground Transportation Center opened, hosting a consolidated rental car facility and 830 additional general-purpose parking spaces.